End SARS: October 2020 second wave

 On Saturday 3 October 2020, a video showing a SARS police officer shooting a young Nigerian at Ughelli, Southern Delta State trended on the Internet.
 It was alleged that the police officers took away the young man's vehicle – a Lexus SUV.
-The trending video caused public outcry on social media, especially on Twitter, with the #ENDSARS hashtag trending.
+The trending video caused public outcry on social media, especially on Twitter, with the #EndSARS hashtag trending.

-Just as the ENDSARS began to trend on Twitter, on Monday 5 October 2020, another report surfaced of SARS officers killing a 20-year-old up-and-coming musician named Daniel Chibuike, popularly called 'Sleek' in his neighbourhood.
+Just as #EndSARS began to trend on Twitter, on Monday 5 October 2020, another report surfaced of SARS officers killing a 20-year-old up-and-coming musician named Daniel Chibuike, popularly called 'Sleek' in his neighbourhood.
 According to eyewitnesses, Sleek was sitting in front of a hotel with a friend when some SARS officers approached them, prompting them to flee.
 The officers chased after the pair, shouting "thief", before shooting Sleek as they ran through a supermarket.
 His friend was then arrested.

-On Thursday 8 October 2020, nationwide protests on #ENDSARS started after weeks of outrage and anger with videos and pictures showing police brutality, harassment and extortion in Nigeria.
+On Thursday 8 October 2020, nationwide protests on #EndSARS started after weeks of outrage and anger with videos and pictures showing police brutality, harassment and extortion in Nigeria.
 The protests were led predominantly by young Nigerians in different cities alongside many activists and celebrities.
 Nigeria Police Force disrupted the protests in some cities, throwing teargas, using water cannons and shooting at unarmed peaceful protesters as seen in Abuja and Osun.
 This led to the death of Jimoh Isiaq in Ogbomoso, Oyo State.
 By Wednesday, 14 October 2020, the End SARS protests were still on-going with young people in different parts of Nigeria intensifying their calls for reforms and accountability in police operations.
 On October 20 the Nigerian Army murdered protesters at the Lekki tollgate.
 The government and army deny these allegations till date.